 Is Red Light Therapy Safe During Pregnancy?

-The short answer is: we do not yet know enough to say it’s safe.
+The short answer is that we do not yet know enough to say it’s safe.

 Two types of light are used in RLT, and they behave differently in the body:

-• Visible red light (typically 630–670nm) penetrates the surface layers of the skin, primarily targeting skin tissue.
+- Visible red light reaches the surface layers of the skin, targeting skin tissue.

-• Near-infrared light (typically 810–850nm) penetrates significantly deeper, reaching muscle, bone, and potentially internal organs.
+- Near-infrared light gets deeper, reaching muscle, bone, and potentially internal organs.

-Near-infrared wavelengths are the subject of most caution, given their deeper penetration and the theoretical (if unproven) concern about exposure to developing foetal tissue.
+Near-infrared wavelengths are the subject of most caution, given the concern about exposure to developing foetal tissue.
 There is also a consideration that RLT may trigger an inflammatory response in skin that is already sensitive due to pregnancy hormones.

 What Are the Potential Benefits of Red Light Therapy During Pregnancy?

-Some practitioners and researchers point to potential benefits of RLT that could, in theory, be relevant during pregnancy.
+Some practitioners and researchers point to potential benefits of RLT that could be relevant during pregnancy.

-Pregnancy brings a range of physical changes that RLT is commonly used to address in the general population: back pain, joint discomfort, skin changes such as acne and stretch marks, fatigue, and mood changes.
+Pregnancy brings a range of physical changes that RLT is used to address, including back pain, joint discomfort, skin changes, fatigue, and mood changes.

-• Placental health: Some early research suggests whether specific wavelengths of red light on placental function can have a protective effect.
+Some early research suggests that specific wavelengths of red light on placental function can have a protective effect.
 This research is preliminary and should not be used as a basis for self-treating, but it forms part of the broader picture.

 Can You Use Red Light Therapy on Your Face While Pregnant?